 3.3 SOAP and REST

 In general, SOAP is a protocol which was popular in the late 1990s.
 REST is a design style which has been proposed with HTTP but is not popular until recent years.
-Technically, SOAP and REST are two different kinds of concept and not directly comparable.
+Technically, SOAP and REST are two different kinds of concepts and not directly comparable.
 Here we put them together just because each of them stands for a style of design.

 3.3.1 SOAP